3model3/3model3/README.md

-- ⚡ Fun fact: ...Most Prgrammin languages are Turing Complete
+- ⚡ Fun fact: ...Most Programming languages are Turing Complete

 <!---
 3model3/3model3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.